dustin-lennon/Stormbot-TCL-Quote-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1284377139

+*	Fixed various errors in the quote delete code.
+Still a minor bug left in how the display of a quote is tried to be deleted in a channel it wasn't created in.
+*	Fixed syntax errors in the quote add code as well as a typo.
+*	Fixed a typo in the SB:quote_conrol code.
+TBD save should have been TDB save

+TODO

+*	Fix quote deletion return value if quote being deleted wasn't set in the channel in which it's being deleted.
+[ 06:18:38 am | 241009.13 ]   [ @Worf ] [QUOTE DEL] 1 quote deleted.
+[ 06:18:39 am | 241009.13 ]   [ @Worf ] [QUOTE DEL] You can read quotes from any channel, but can only DELETE quotes from which they were created in.
+Quote #4 is from #BotHouse.

 1284373573

 *	Finally began work on this bead to replace a TCL quote script written by James Michael Seward.